setlog/trivrost/docs/cmdline.md

 It can also be used to verify an existing bundle info file:
 `hasher -verify path/to/bundle`
 Argument `-absent` takes a comma-separated list of disk files to treat as being absent.
+Commas in file names can be passed using the `,,` escape sequence.

 ## bundown
 Bundown is a utility which can download bundles for a desired OS/Arch combination.